 - First, do your best not to take criticism personally.

 - Think of it as a way of developing or testing your persuasive powers.

 - If anyone criticizes your facts, check them again and cite the sources you took them from.

 - If anyone criticizes your particular values, it may be that you need to agree “not to agree” with your criticizer.
 Do not forget that to successfully persuade others is to assume another person’s mind is open to persuasion!

-If it is the case you are not accustomed to communicating your thoughts, particularly on paper, you may experience fear on a number of levels.
+If it is the case you are not accustomed to communicating your thoughts, particularly on paper, you may experience fear on several levels.
 You will need to find ways to overcome these fears.
-Writing differs from informal or undocumented speech in that it is a long-lasting record of what you say for everyone to see.
-Therefore, context is less important than it is in speech where words can be colored by “context.”
+Writing differs from an informal or undocumented speech in that it is a long-lasting record of what you say for everyone to see.
+Therefore, context is less important than it is in a speech where words can be colored by “context.”
 Here is an example: Readers cannot see you, they just see the words you have written.
 They know nothing of your appearance, who you really are, or where you come from.